Sixteen years after 9/11, ever-vigilant New Yorkers on edge

 "What better target, unfortunately, than NYC?" asks Tim Lambert, an IT consultant.

 Then, as now, he worked on the southern tip of Manhattan near the WTC site.
-The city, he says, is a "magnet for people from all over the world...
-It symbolizes the freedoms that we have, the money that we have.
+The city, he says, is a "magnet for people from all over the world ...
+It symbolises the freedoms that we have, the money that we have.
 What better way to make a statement?"

 The 52-year-old says a heavier police presence is now a fact of life that people have come to expect.